rickellis/ArchMatic/README.md

 # Archomatic
 Arch Linux Post Installation Setup and Configuration Scripts.

-These are my personal installation files.
+These are my personal installation scripts.

-They probably won't work for you.

-But you could use them to build your own installation scripts.

-## 1. BIOS

-Enable UEFI
-Disable Secure Boot

----

-## 2. Boot from USB ISO

----

-## 3. Enable WiFi

-    $   wifi-menu

----

-## 4. Initial Preparation

-If terminal font is too small, which can happen if you have a high res display, install terminus fonts:

-    $   pacman -S terminus-font

-Then set the font to a big one:

-    $   setfont ter-v32b

-Update font cache

-    $   fc-cache -fv

----
+This README contains all of the steps I do to fully configure and setup a new installation.

-## 5. Install Arch base system
+## Install Arch Linux

 Follow the stops in my __[Arch Linux Installation Gude](https://github.com/rickellis/Arch-Linux-Install-Guide)__.

 ---

-## 6. Boot into new installation
+## Boot into new installation, and:

     $   sudo wifi-menu

 ---

-Install reflector.
+### Install Reflector.

 First update the databases:

     $   sudo pacman -Sy